holdencasey7/crc-busy-webscraper/README.md

 ### scrape.py

 The webscraping portion.
 Uses selenium.
+The mainfloor gym is the only section currently being tracked, although more sections (primarily the 4th floor courts) could be tracked in the future.

 **get_busy_object(now)**:
 Scrapes the live capacity data using Firefox WebDriver and returns the percent full, along with time data, in a single object.